magarena/magarena/release/README.txt

-  wait321 for creating a deck editor and other UI improvements missalexis for creating an application bundle to improve Mac installation goonjamin for contributing a patch that makes Magarena easier to use on touchscreens
-  a. benedict balbuena, spartan vi, Braullynn, mecheng, pcastellazzi, rasdel, and Tyrael for implementing new cards everyone on the CCGHQ forum (http://slightlymagic.net/forum/)
+  wait321 for creating a deck editor and other UI improvements missalexis for creating an application bundle to improve Mac installation goonjamin for contributing a patch that makes Magarena easier to use on touchscreens nado18, Erkcan Özcan, kdesmond, a. benedict balbuena, spartan vi, Braullynn, mecheng, pcastellazzi, rasdel, and Tyrael for implementing new cards everyone on the CCGHQ forum (http://slightlymagic.net/forum/)

 Thank you for your support and have fun!